Romania Itinerary How To Plan a One Week Trip to Romania by JetSettingFools.com

 The best way to create a quick 3 Days in Romania Itinerary is to choose just one destination.
 Of course, what to see in Romania in 3 Days will depend on your interests, but basing yourself in either Bucharest, Brasov or Sibiu will allow enough time to see the highlights and take one day trip.

-For example, if you decide to create a Bucharest itinerary for 3 days, spend 2 days seeing the top sights (as outlined in Days 1 and 2 in our Romania 1 Week Itinerary), then take a day trip – perhaps to Peles Castle and Bran Castle – on the final day of your short trip.
+For example, if you decide to create a Bucharest Itinerary for 3 days, spend 2 days seeing the top sights (as outlined in Days 1 and 2 in our Romania 1 Week Itinerary), then take a day trip – perhaps to Peles Castle and Bran Castle – on the final day.

 4 Day Itinerary Romania

 Travelers with 4 days in Romania might be tempted to split their time between two destinations.
-While it is possible, it is likely not worth the hassle of changing hotel rooms, unless you are arriving in one location and leaving the country from another.
+While it is possible, it is likely not worth the hassle of changing hotel rooms, unless you are already arriving in one location and leaving from another.

 An example would be flying into Bucharest and staying for two days.
-On Day 3, travel by train to Brasov (seeing Peles Castle en route).
-Spend 2 nights in Brasov, then depart the country from Brasov.
+On Day 3, travel by train to Brasov (seeing Peles Castle enroute).
+Spend 2 nights in Brasov, then depart the there.

 Romania Itinerary 5 Days